Vaibhav7887-code/reusable-component-library/README.md

 ## 📄 License

-This project is available for review and evaluation as part of my UX Engineer job application.
-The code may be used as a reference but please credit the author if reused.
+This project is available for review and evaluation as part of my job applications.
+The code may be used as a reference but please credit me (Vaibhav Sharma) if reused.

 ## 👤 About Me

-I'm a UX Engineer with a passion for creating beautiful, functional interfaces.
+I'm a senior Product Designer with 5+ years of experience crafting intuitive, data-driven enterprise solutions.
+Passionate about creating beautiful, functional interfaces and interactions.
 This component library showcases my ability to blend design and development skills to create cohesive user experiences.

 ---